0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 The service was quite fast, so a great experience all around at this restaurant, and at €53.50, not too bad in terms of price (especially for a spot next to the Grand Canal).

+### Gelato at Gelatoteca SuSo

+The bottom scoop was watermelon.
+I wasn't a big fan of this one, it was too fruity and artificial for me, almost like a 7-Eleven Slurpee flavour?
+But the top scoop, called Manet (chocolate and pistachio butter), that's *my shit*.

 ## Wednesday

 ### Lunch, Take 2 at Osteria al Duomo